 In 1981, the Historical Society bought the house, after the generous people of the county supported a fundraiser.
 The Carriage House followed.
 Then in 1996, thanks to a generous bequeath from Eloise Ridgeway Noonan, a long-time board member and supporter, the Noonan House was built.

-The office is located in the Noonan House and is open Monday through Thursday from 10 am to 4 pm.
+The office is located in the Noonan House (red brick building) and is open Tuesday through Friday from 10:00 a.m. to 3:00 p.m.

 The Ashland County Historical Society is located at 420 Center Street, two blocks south of the downtown business district (Main Street) and adjacent to the Elks Lodge.
 Parking is available behind the museum.